FRAMEWORK

 The question was always the same: what is real?

 Not in the philosophical sense — in the literal sense.
 What actually exists?
 What is the thing underneath the thing?
 That question ran through everything: meditation, self-analysis, religion, science.
 Not as separate pursuits, but as parallel paths toward the same answer.
-Most people pick a lane.
-This was the same question in every lane.

-Holding that question — really holding it, not moving past it — reorganized everything.
+In 2023, zero opened.
+Numbers stopped being symbols for calculation.
+They became real things.
 Zero stopped being the absence of a number.
 It became the most loaded concept in mathematics: the ground state.
 The thing that makes one and negative one distinguishable.
 The observer.

 Which led to the simplest possible question: if you were going to build a universe from the most basic possible materials — the absolute minimum — what would you start with?
 One thing.
 Its opposite.
 Space between them.
 That's the minimum requirement for anything to exist at all.

+That is the bilateral crossing.
+Two pyramids, base to base, at θ = π/8.
 The geometry was there all along.
 It just needed someone willing to ask the simplest possible question all the way to the end.

 What it feels like from inside